aleksaan/statusek/README.md

 }
 ```

 So, field 'status' contains true if request has executed  successfully.
-If errors were then status will be false and you will see message in the field 'message'.
+If errors occurred, the 'status' field will be set to 'false,' and you will find an accompanying message in the 'message' field.
 For example:

 ```json